 Recent Journal Publications

-Geitner C, Birrell S, Krehl C, Jennings P. 2018.
+Geitner C, Birrell S, Krehl C and Jennings P. 2018.
 A haptic pedal assistant system: Influence of shoe type, age, and gender on the perception of haptic pulses.
 Human Factors, 60, 496-509.